Dubai Real Estate Agent (2025 Guide for First-Time Buyers)

 To proceed with the transfer, the seller is required to obtain a No Objection Certificate (NOC) from the property's developer.
 This document certifies that all service charges and developer-related fees are fully paid, ensuring the property is free of any outstanding liabilities.

 It is highly recommended to hire a professional conveyancer to manage the legal aspects of the sale.
-They conduct due diligence on the property's title deed and ensure a smooth and legally compliant transfer of ownership.
+Your Dubai real estate agent often works closely with these experts, who conduct due diligence on the property's title deed and ensure a smooth and legally compliant transfer of Dubai property ownership.
 The final transfer takes place at the office of a DLD-approved Registration Trustee, where you, the seller, and your respective agents will meet to sign the final documents.

 What documents are needed for the transfer

-Ensure you have all the necessary paperwork ready to avoid delays.
+Ensure you have all the necessary paperwork ready to avoid delays in your Dubai property purchase.
 The core documents required include:

 - Original Title Deed for the property.